lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 .. image:: htop-setup.png

 To change what columns end up showing select :guilable:`Columns` on the setup menu.
+The column :guilabel:`Active Columns` shows what columns you will have on htop with the top being the leftmost column in htop and the bottom being the rightmost.

 Version
 -------